-SpecialtyCare is the largest provider of intraoperative neuromonitoring (IONM) services in the nation, and holds both accreditation and certification from The Joint Commission (TJC).
+SpecialtyCare is the largest provider of intraoperative neuromonitoring (IONM) services in the nation.
+We hold both accreditation and certification from The Joint Commission (TJC), and we are the only IONM clinical services provider with an NIOM Training Program recognized by ABRET’s Neurodiagnostic Credentialing and Accreditation Board.
 You can count on our clinical expertise in IONM to reduce risk, improve efficiency, and help ensure the safety of your patients.
 Our surgical neurophysiologists work alongside the world’s leading surgeons to review and interpret data in real time and identify the early signs of evolving neural injury.
 That means interventions can be implemented promptly to avoid or mitigate long-term neural deficit.

 IONM cases supported annually

-Accredited and certified by The Joint Commission, evidence of our ongoing commitment to clinical excellence and quality
+Accredited and certified by The Joint Commission and recognized by ABRET Neurodiagnostic Credentialing and Accreditation Board, evidence of our ongoing commitment to clinical excellence and quality

 Surgeons we support in IONM